hugo-sebastiao/hugo-sebastiao.github.io/index.md

 <h3 id="rehab-robotics">Autonomous Rehabilitation Robotics</h3>

-Developing software that automatically generates training data for surrogate models intended for future control of an autonomous lower-limb rehabilitation robot.
+Developing software that automatically generates training data for surrogate models intended for future control of a lower-limb rehabilitation robot.

 The project combines musculoskeletal simulation, 6-DOF wrench estimation, and automated optimizer sweeps to produce structured training data for models that can later support real-time, patient-specific robot control.